MolotovCherry/virtual-display-rs/README.md

 # Disabling the display(s)
 - Open the app, and either check the global "enabled" switch to turn all monitors off, or click an individual switch next to the monitor in the list

+# Using the app
+- All settings made in the app are persisted for the app and driver config
+- If you change the port, a manual driver restart is required for it to listen on the new port

+Disabling/enabling monitors:
+- In the main window, click the switch at the top to disable all monitors, or the switch beside an individual monitor to disable only that one
+- You can do the same thing to re-enable any

+Configuring:
+- Give your monitor a name (if you want)
+- After clicking the "+" button to add a new monitor, click on the row to open the settings.
+- You can also click the red "-" to delete a monitor
+- Click the "+" button at the bottom to add an initial resolution/refresh rate.
+You can add more refresh rates for that particular resolution in the main monitor settings window refresh rate dropdown
+- Press SAVE when you are done.
+Any entry with `*` before it will NOT be saved.
+- If you don't want to save, press the "Clear" button, and all your pending changes will be cleared
+- You can press the red "-" button next to a resolution or refresh rate to delete those specifically.
+Warning!!
+If you delete all monitor modes, the monitor will be disconnected from the system
+- If you add any resolutions/refresh rates and press save, the monitor changes will NOT show up on your system initially.
+If you just setup your monitor for the first time, enable the monitor in the main window.
+If you configured an existing monitor, you NEED to disable and re-enable the monitor manually for it to update.

 # Updating
 - Open `Device Manager`
 - Under the `Display` section, find the `Virtual Display` driver and double click